Azure/acr/docs/preview/connected-registry/quickstart-send-connected-registry-events-to-event-grid.md

 # Quickstart: Send connected registry artifact events to Event Grid

-In this quickstart, you will learn how to configure Connected registry [Azure Container Registry][container-registry-intro] and [curl](https://curl.se/) commands to view available repositories and tags in a deployed connected registry.
+In this quickstart, you will learn how to configure Connected registry [Azure Container Registry][container-registry-intro] to send artifact push and delete events to [Azure Event Grid][event-grid-overview] for processing and notification.
 You can review the [ACR connected registry introduction](intro-connected-registry.md) for details about the connected registry feature of Azure Container Registry.

+## Scenario overview

+As described in the [introduction][container-registry-intro], the connected registry synchronizes artifacts from the parent and also allows local push and delete of the artifacts.
+We can configure the connected registry to notify via [Azure Event Grid][event-grid-overview] whenever there is an update to the artifact.
+This will allow us to perform other actions based on the availability of the artifact on the connected registry.

 ## Prerequisites